cncf/clomonitor/docs/architecture.md

 ## Layers

-CloMonitor is structured in multiple layers, each of them providing a set of services to adjacent layers.
+CLOMonitor is structured in multiple layers, each of them providing a set of services to adjacent layers.

 - **Database:** this layer provides data services, controlling the database [schema and its migrations](https://github.com/cncf/clomonitor/tree/main/database/migrations/schema) and providing a set of [functions](https://github.com/cncf/clomonitor/tree/main/database/migrations/functions) that will act as an API for outer layers, abstracting them in many cases from the internal database structure.
-CloMonitor uses PostgreSQL as datastore.
+CLOMonitor uses PostgreSQL as datastore.
 Please see the [database](#database) section for more details.

-- **Core library:** this layer represents a set of Rust APIs that allow performing core operations supported by CloMonitor, such as linting a repository or calculating scores.
+- **Core library:** this layer represents a set of Rust APIs that allow performing core operations supported by CLOMonitor, such as linting a repository or calculating scores.
 Please see the [core library](#core-library) section for more details.

 - **Backend applications:** this layer represents the applications that form the backend: `apiserver` and `tracker`.
 These applications rely on the `database` and `core library` layers to perform their tasks.
 Please see the [backend applications](#backend-applications) section for more details.

 - **Linter CLI:** this layer represents a CLI tool that allows projects to lint their repositories locally or from their CI workflows.
 Please see the [linter CLI](#linter-cli) section for more details.

-- **Web application:** this layer represents the CloMonitor's web user interface.
+- **Web application:** this layer represents the CLOMonitor's web user interface.
 It uses the HTTP API exposed from the `apiserver` to interact with the backend.
 Please see the [web application](#web-application) section for more details.

 ## Database